miguelhaeslerde/theadvertisingcollective/replit.md

 - June 16, 2025: Corrected diagonal angles for better section coverage on widescreen displays
 - June 16, 2025: Restructured Services section to vertical layout with standalone cards containing complete service information
 - June 16, 2025: Removed navigation dependencies from Services section - each card is now self-contained
+- June 16, 2025: Updated all legal documents and contact information to ADSTRONOMY GmbH (Berlin) with correct registrations and Luis Fretz as managing director

 ## User Preferences